freedomofpress/securedrop/docs/upgrade_to_tails_2x.rst

     within the Backup Device.
 Not only will doing so speed up the upgrade process, it will also provide you with long-term encrypted backups of the USB devices.
-In the event of a lost or stolen drive, you can restore access via this encryped backup device.
+In the event of a lost or stolen drive, you can restore access via this encrypted backup device.

 Once data are correctly copied, unmount the TailsData partition.